I wrote! Reader NotesGo to section

-Finding the genes that determine the white color of flame fibers is a challenge for scientists looking to innovate in a sector of the textile industry that moves millions of dollars worldwide.
+Finding the genes that determine the white color of flame fibers is a challenge for scientists looking to innovate in a textile industry that moves millions of dollars globally.
 It is the favorite color of some sectors of the market because it has the advantage that it can be dyed with any shade you want.

-The downside is that, in the flames, the color of the offspring is very difficult to predict.
+The drawback is that, in the flames , the color of the offspring is very difficult to predict.
 For example, the traditional cross of two white specimens can give brown and even black offspring.
 A natural variability that baffles producers.

-That methodology could improve the specific production of the colors sought, Di Rocco added.
-In Jujuy alone, the production of flame fibre usually averages a total of 80 tons per year generating an income to the productive sector of about 12 million pesos.
+That methodology could improve the specific production of the desired colors, said Di Rocco.
+In Jujuy alone, the production of flame fiber usually averages a total of 80 tons per year generating an income to the productive sector of about 12 million pesos.

-Asked about this, the agronomist Hugo Lamas, researcher in camelid fibers at the Institute of Biology of the Height of the National University of Jujuy and INTA of Abra Pampa, told the Agency Cyta-leloir that “the search for white flames can put at risk the biodiversity of those camelids that present fibers from other colors such as black and gray.”
+Asked about this, agronomist Hugo Lamas, researcher in camelid fibers at the Institute of High Height Biology at the National University of Jujuy and the INTA of Abra Pampa, told the Cyta-Leloir Agency that “the search for white flames can put the biodiversity of these camelid fibers at riskelids which have fibres of other colours such as black and grey. '

-The study also involved Melina Anello, Silvana Daverio, Miriam Silbestro, and Lidia Vidal-Rioja, scientists from IMBICE.
+The study also participated Melina Anello, Silvana Daverio, Miriam Silbestro, and Lidia Vidal-Rioja, scientists at IMBICE.

 After the reopening of some rooms in Carlos Paz, Mar del Plata and Capital Federal, the pandemic eff...

 A shocking life story that shows that opportunities are everything to be able to move towards succes...